 You'll gain comprehensive training in all aspects of veterinary nursing, including imaging, surgery preparation, medical and surgical nursing routines, and clinical pathology.

-You'll also learn to prepare for and monitor anaesthesia, implant microchips in cats and dogs, and coordinate patient admission and discharge.
+You'll also learn how to prepare for and monitor anaesthesia and analgesia, assist with the preparation with veterinary medications, nurse animals and coordinate patient admission and discharge.

 This course can be delivered on campus (with 240 hours of work placement), as a Traineeship with evening classes and workshops, or as part of the integrated Bachelor of Veterinary Technology at Charles Sturt University.

 New Certificate IV Veterinary Nursing Students are able to start on campus in semester 2, 2 days a week, another intake in 2021 semester 1.
 Requiring 240 hours of work placement.